huggingface/text-generation-inference/docs/source/conceptual/paged_attention.md

 PagedAttention addresses the memory waste by partitioning the KV cache into blocks, allowing keys and values to be stored in non-contiguous memory.
 This approach improves GPU utilization and throughput.

-PagedAttention keeps a block table for memory sharing.
-This enables e.g. parallel sampling, where for a given prompt, multiple outputs are generated, and the computation and memory are shared between the outputs.
+The use of a lookup table to access the memory blocks can also help with KV sharing across multiple generations.
+This is helpful for techniques such as _parallel sampling_, where multiple outputs are generated simultaneously for the same prompt.
+In this case, the cached KV blocks can be shared among the generations.

 You can learn more about PagedAttention by reading the documentation [here](https://vllm.ai/).